 It reacts with fluorine to form sulfur hexafluoride (SF6) which is used as an insulator in the electric device.
 It is an important constituent of plants and animal bodies.
 Many proteins and amino acids like cysteine, cystine, and methionine contain S-atom.
 It involves many important metabolic reactions of the living organism.

 - It is widely (88 percent of total use) used in making sulfuric acid which is the topmost chemical in industry and state of the national economy.

 - Other important uses of sulfur include vulcanization of rubber, manufacturing of carbon disulfide (CS2), for making rayon, drugs, insecticides, and fungicides.

 - Sulfurous acid and SO2 are the essential bleaching agent in the sugar and paper industry.

-- Sulfuric acid obtained from sulfur or its compounds largely used for making phosphate and ammonium sulfate fertilizer, in making detergents, paints, pigments, rayon, petroleum products, sheet metal, storage batteries, explosive materials, and other different types of products.
+- Sulfuric acid obtained from sulfur or its compounds is largely used for making phosphate and ammonium sulfate fertilizer.
+Sulfuric acid is also used for making detergents, paints, pigments, rayon, petroleum products, sheet metal, storage batteries, explosive materials, and other different types of products.